 Someone suffering from premature ovarian failure may still be able to carry a pregnancy.
 In that case, an egg donor is a great solution.
 Some couples may even choose to have one partner be the egg donor, while the other partner carries the child.
 What a wonderful solution—it gives a whole new meaning to the phrase "contributing partner"!

 You can't avoid discussing the legal aspects of surrogacy if you're using a GC.
 Absolutely nothing begins until all parties have signed a contract giving the courts a point of reference in the event of a dispute if, for example, the couple separates before the baby is born.

-It is a very good idea to consult with a lawyer well-versed in surrogacy if you are considering moving down this path.
+It's a very good idea to consult with a lawyer well-versed in surrogacy if you're considering moving down this path.
 S/he can advise you on how the law differs between jurisdictions, depending on where the intended parents live and where the surrogate lives.

-Now that our society’s views have changed, and the stigma of single or gay parents has lessened, there is nothing standing in the way of reasoned and thoughtful consideration of building a family.
+Now that our society’s views have changed, and the stigma of single or gay parents has lessened, there's nothing standing in the way of reasoned and thoughtful consideration of building a family.
 And the way our lives operate have made it even easier to think about.

 It's time to start taking advantage of the better world we live in!
 Here at Donor Egg Bank, we believe people of all backgrounds should have the opportunity to have children.

 Contact us to learn more and get started today!